leilab-isep/m1b_sismd_lb_tr/README.md

 - Implement multiple approaches for concurrent word counting.
 - Compare execution time, scalability, and CPU/memory usage across all implementations.
 - Tune garbage collection for improved performance.
-- Generate automated metrics, tables, and charts to support the analysis.
+- Generate metrics, tables, and charts to support the analysis.
-- Identify bottlenecks and inefficiencies through observation and profiling tools.

 ---